 High calorie, high protein intake is very important.
 Your food intake will be limited for the first few days.
 You should compensate for this by increasing your fluid intake.
 At least five to six glasses of liquid should be taken daily.
 You will feel better, have more strength, less discomfort, and heal faster if you continue to eat.

 On the first day consume a liquid diet: Yogurt, pudding, ice cream, applesauce, mashed potatoes, Ensure/ Boost liquid meals.

 Foods to eat the next day: normal diet, just avoid chewing by the surgical site and do not eat sharp chips, nuts or popcorn.
-If your biopsy was on your tongue, we recommend to continue a soft diet with foods the consistency of scrambled eggs.
+If your biopsy was on your tongue, we recommend continuing a soft diet of foods with the consistency of scrambled eggs.

 No rinsing of any kind should be performed until the day following surgery.
 You can brush your teeth the next morning of surgery and begin warm salt water rinses.
 The day after surgery you should begin rinsing at least three to four times a day with a cup of warm water mixed with a half teaspoon of salt.

 Remember: a clean mouth heals better and faster.